jayasrimittakolu/Simple_Banking/README.md

 Withdraw Money – Allows the user to withdraw a specified amount from the account if sufficient funds are available.

 Exit the Application – Safely terminates the program.

+Technologies Used:
+Language: Java

+Environment: Command-line interface (CLI) using any IDE like VS Code, Eclipse, or IntelliJ

+Concepts Applied:

+Variables and data types

+Loops and conditional statements

+User input handling with Scanner

+Basic arithmetic operations

+Menu-driven program structure